 The Youth as Researchers Training Programme created by the UNESCO Child and Family Research Centre, NUIG seeks to deliver research skills and workshops to groups of young people nationally and internationally to enable and empower them to conduct their own research.
-The programme was developed by a team of researchers and youth researchers at UNESCO CFRC, and is an accredited programme by NUIG under the guidance and academic directorship of Prof Pat Dolan.
+The programme was developed by a team of researchers and youth researchers at UNESCO CFRC and operates under the guidance and academic directorship of Prof Pat Dolan.

 Youth as Researchers: Guidelines on how to apply

 We accept applications from youth groups and school groups who want to conduct research in an area that interests them.
 Groups applying should be led by a facilitator, who will either be a youth worker or school teacher.
 The facilitator will be present on the training day, and will oversee the group’s research process thereafter.

 Groups should submit a short initial description of the research project.
 The research should focus on social issues affecting youth.
 Previous research undertaken by Youth as Researchers groups can be viewed in the series of videos below.

 Participants in the programme will take part in a training workshop led by a member of the UNESCO CFRC Youth as Researchers team.
 This training workshop is based around The Youth as Researchers Training Manual, produced by the Centre, which provides a step-by-step guide to carrying out a research project.
 Participants will receive a copy of both the Training Manual and the accompanying Youth as Researchers Workbook upon completion of the training workshop.

 Under the guidance of the UNESCO CFRC Youth as Researchers groups will apply for ethical approval.
 This is to ensure that any research is safe and protects participants and that research meets the highest standards.
 Gaining ethical approval means that groups can be confident that they are producing safe, quality research.